aws-samples/amazon-forecast-samples/ml_ops/ImportData.md

 ﻿## Importing data into your Amazon Forecast Dataset Group

 You may repeat this process as a quick start for each use case you intend to deploy.
-Since each deployment is mutually exclusive of the other, you can operate each stack independently.
+Since each deployment is mutually exclusive from the other, you can operate each stack independently.

-In a prior step at the [Solution Guidance](SolutionGuidance.md) stack creation, **StackName** parameter was given.
+In a prior step at the [Solution Guidance](SolutionGuidance.md) stack creation, the **StackName** parameter was given.

-Ongoing, you should plan on running this task just ahead of create predictor and/or create forecast as appropriate, as a series, according to your schedule -- which could be daily, weekly or otherwise.
+Ongoing, you should plan on running this task just ahead of create predictor and/or create forecast as appropriate, as a series, according to your schedule -- which could be daily, weekly, or otherwise.

 1. In the AWS Console, navigate to the AWS Step Functions service.
 You can do this by typing S3 in the "Step Functions" control in the black menu bar and hitting enter.
 2. Once in AWS Step Functions, a list of all state machines is provided.
 Type the name of your StackName in the "Search for state machines" control to filter the list, if needed.